 I believe that sweeping historical trends must be explored through the stories of the lives of the people who are most deeply affected by them.
 To fully investigate the story I tell in American Baby, I interviewed sources and visited archives in a dozen states from Oregon to Florida, as well as France and Israel.

-I studied at Stanford University, where I received both my bachelor's and master's degrees in history.
-I grew up in Oregon, and live in New Jersey with my husband.
-I have three wise daughters.
+I grew up in Oregon, and received my bachelor's and master's degrees in history from Stanford University.
+I live in New Jersey with my husband, and have three wise daughters.